YandanYang/DES/README-gazetracker.md

 We have made some changes to original darknet, so you may just download it here.
 - Download this branch.
 - Unzip it and rename it to be darknet.
 I put this fold in `~/otherSw/`.
 Some of the path in the code is writen according to this.
-- Install darknet on your computer.
+- Install darknet on your computer with the following step:

 I have already modify the Makefile as:
 ```